-For an indication of your eligibility, use our eligibility calculator.
+Check your eligibility with the Victorian Skills Gateway Eligibility Indicator.
 Alternatively, you can refer to the eligibility criteria stated below.

 When checking your eligibility, please note:

-- The eligibility calculator will provide you with an indication of your eligibility only.
-If you are offered a government subsidised place at RMIT, a full assessment of your eligibility will be completed when you submit your online Evidence of student eligibility declaration.
+- the Victorian Skills Gateway Eligibility Indicator will provide you with an indication of your eligibility only.
+If you are offered a government subsidised place at RMIT, a full assessment of your eligibility will be completed when you submit your online Evidence of student eligibility declaration

 Eligibility criteria for a government subsidised place